Grand Prix Legends

 Grand Prix Legends is a computer racing simulator developed by Papyrus Design Group and published in 1998 by Sierra On-Line under the Sierra Sports banner.
-It simulates the 1967 Grand Prix season.
+It is inspired by the 1967 Formula One season and includes the teams Brabham, BRM, Eagle, Ferrari and Lotus.
+Two fictional teams called "Murasama" and "Coventry" replaced Honda and Cooper within the game.

 Gameplay

 The game offers several modes in which the player can race alone or against AI opponents.
 The game also features multiplayer via LAN.
 Many parameters affecting the skill and aggressiveness of the AI drivers can be specified.

 Development

 The game was in development for three years with a team of 25 to 30 people.
 Inspired by the 1966 film Grand Prix, the developers chose to base the game on the 1967 Formula 1 Grand Prix season because during that period tracks were narrow and lined with trees, houses, and other elements that in a video game can serve as backgrounds to enhance the sensation of speed.
 In addition, the more primitive suspension of cars of the time meant that the car physics could be more visually dramatic.

 However, the amount of time that has passed since the 1967 Grand Prix season meant that some of the tracks the designers wanted to recreate no longer existed in their original form.
 The team visited town halls to get blueprints for defunct tracks.
-Licensing could also be difficult.
-Papyrus co-founder Dave Kaemmer commented, "It's not a pleasant thing to call someone on the phone and say that you want to license their dead son's name, but people have been very helpful."
+Papyrus co-founder Dave Kaemmer commented that the licensing for the game was difficult, but they had people who helped them during the development.